Discover The Best Places To Travel With A Nut Allergy

 If you want a full understanding of how we research a restaurant for food allergy safety, I have a full Dining Out With Food Allergies Workshop that walks you through each step.
 By the end, you’ll know what to look for so you feel confident and in control dining out around the world.
 Learn more here.

 The other thing we liked about Ireland is that they seemed to understand allergies for the most part and were happy to accommodate.
-When we talked to the restaurant and hotel staff they weren’t confused when we talked about cross-contact.
-They mostly understood what we required and would let us know honestly whether their restaurant could accommodate us.
+When we talked to the restaurant and hotel staff, they weren’t confused when we talked about cross-contact.
+They understood what we required and would let us know, honestly, whether their restaurant could accommodate us.

 We even found a nut-free ice cream shop where they were happy to take allergy precautions for us!

-We have flown Ryan-Air, which is an Irish-based airline and at the time of flying, they were accommodating to let us pre-board to wipe down the seats and even make an allergy announcement as long as we let them know in advance.
+We flew Ryan-Air, an Irish-based airline, and at the time of flying, they were accommodating to let us pre-board to wipe down the seats and even make an allergy announcement as long as we let them know in advance.

 3. London

 I realize that this is a city vs. a whole country.
-But I add it here because we’ve been to London a few times, but not too many other places in the UK.
-In general, London is very allergy-friendly.
+I add it here because we’ve been to London a few times, and we’ve found it to be very allergy-friendly.

 One thing to note about London is that there are many, many different ethnic cuisines, so when it comes to nuts, you may want to stick with regular British pub food which doesn’t have a lot of nuts or peanuts and/or research other cuisines to see if they will work for your allergies.